ZELLIFY

 Server-to-Server (S2S) integration refers to the direct communication between two backend systems without any client-side (browser or app) intermediary.
 In mobile app monetization and marketing, S2S integrations are used for real-time data exchange between a developer's backend and third-party services such as attribution providers, analytics platforms, payment processors, and ad networks.
 Common use cases include sending purchase events from a web checkout server to an MMP for attribution, forwarding subscription lifecycle events (renewals, cancellations, refunds) from a billing provider to an analytics platform, and transmitting conversion signals from a payment processor to advertising platforms for campaign optimization.
 S2S integrations are more reliable and privacy-compliant than client-side tracking methods because they don't depend on user-side factors like ad blockers, browser cookies, or SDK availability.
 For web-to-app flows, S2S architecture is particularly important — it enables the web payment system to communicate subscription status to the app's backend, which then provisions access for the user regardless of which platform or device they use.

-Ready to scale outside the App Store?
+Ready to scale outside

 Better ROAS starts with Zellify.
 Book a demo.